datengefluester/Critical-Role-NLP/blog_text.md

 contrast, the guests seem to be happier than most of the cast.
 This may be because they are happy to play with the group or that Matt intentionally makes episodes starring guests more light-hearted.
 Likewise, Ashley seems to be the good heart of the group.
-This is explicitly stated multiple times throughout the series.
 Yet, Orion stands out as the happiest of the cast.
 This is a bit surprising as he is only present in the first episodes.
 However, as viewers of the first season know, the story gets darker after his departure.
 To quantify